 We tend to believe that our panic is caused by fear and anxiety.
 We feel weak, damaged and worthless for being so scared.

 But a lot of the time, our panic isn’t a consequence of fear.
-Once you diagnose what triggers the panic, you can switch it off.
+Once you diagnose the true panic triggers, you can switch it off.

 You are stronger than you think!
 You are capable of coping with your life.